-James Gleeson and William Grassick discuss the findings of the Royal Court of Jersey in its recent judgment In the Matter of the Piedmont Trust & Riviera Trust [2021] JRC 248.
+James Gleeson discusses the findings of the Royal Court of Jersey in its recent judgment In the Matter of the Piedmont Trust & Riviera Trust [2021] JRC 248.

 Background

 In a recent decision, the Royal Court had occasion to consider, among other things, the relevance of a settlor's letter of wishes and the nature of the consent powers exercised by protectors.